pcbouman-eur/pcbouman-eur/_projects/research_cities.md

-This project is joint work with [Claire Lagesse](https://thema.univ-fcomte.fr/page_personnelle/userprofile/clagesse), [Hanae El Gouj](https://thema.univ-fcomte.fr/page_personnelle/hanae), [Liubov Tupikina](https://sites.google.com/view/liubovkmatematike/) and Lars Paesler.
+This project is joint work with [Claire Lagesse](https://thema.univ-fcomte.fr/page_personnelle/userprofile/clagesse), [Hanae El Gouj](https://thema.univ-fcomte.fr/page_personnelle/hanae), [Liubov Tupikina](https://sites.google.com/view/liubovkmatematike/) and [Lars Päsler](https://www.linkedin.com/in/lars-paesler/).
 Marie-Sophie Graftiaux and Shuo Ye have contributed in the past.

 During the [2020 Winter Workshop on Complex Systems](https://wwcs2020.github.io/), I joined a team with Claire Lagesse and Liubov Tupikina to work on a multidisciplinary project about the evolution of road networks inspired by Claire's work on the [COVADEO project](https://covadeo.univ-fcomte.fr/about).
 During the